wazuh/wazuh-kubernetes/README.md

 ## Local development

-To deploy a cluster on your local environment (like Minikube, Kind or Microk8s) read the section "local environment" on *instructions.md*.
+To deploy a cluster on your local environment (like Minikube, Kind or Microk8s) read the instructions on "local-environment.md".

 ## Contribute